13 JULY 2025

 Bag check.
 It's in the lobby near A and E and lets you roam around free and unencumbered.
 But I believe you can't leave your items overnight.

-If you've accrued a lot of books/art/plushies/swag and you aren't local - ship it home.
-It's nice not to have it cluttering up your room.
-There's a FedEx right at the Marriott next door and some other options in the Gaslamp.
+If you've accrued a lot of books/art/plushies/swag and you aren't local - ship it home and keep your hotel room tidy.
+There's a FedEx in the convention center and at the Marriott next door, with some other options in the Gaslamp.

 How do I meet people?